A statistical study of magnetic flux emergence in solar active regions prior to strongest flares

 Similar emergence of a new magnetic dipole was observed in the largest and one of the most flare-productive AR of Solar Cycle 24 NOAA 12192.
-Again, to determine the exact influence of the emerging structures on the triggering of flares is impossible.
+Again, there is not enough information to determine the exact influence of the emerging structures on the triggering of flares.
 In our opinion, in a certain number of cases these emerging structures do trigger strong flares.
 In total, 30 out of 100 ARs were identified as type III ARs.

 \item Type IV: No clear signatures of emergence were observed during the entire interval of observations (i.e., at least several days prior to the strongest flare occurrence).
 An example of magnetic flux variations of type IV NOAA AR 11520 is shown Fig.~\ref{figure_method_fluxes}h.
 The AR exhibited almost constant magnetic flux.
-Insignificant increase of the magnetic flux is obvious at the beginning of the interval.
-However, we attribute this increase to the projection effect: no signatures of emergence were observed in the magnetograms or continuum images at that time.
 The X-class flare occurred three days after that magnetic increase.
 Moreover, flares may occur during the decaying phase of the AR evolution, see the second (right-hand) X-class flare in Fig.~\ref{figure_method_fluxes}g.
 Magnetograms of several type IV ARs are shown in Fig.~\ref{figure_type_iv}.
 Each magnetogram shows the presence of interacting opposite magnetic polarities within the AR.
 Mutual motions of sunspots resulting in shearing of magnetic field and formation of $\delta$-sunspots were observed in these ARs.
 There are 11 type IV ARs in our sample.

 We must conclude that, once formed by any suitable mechanism, an AR with a substantial $\delta$-structure is prone to keep the high flaring potential as long as the $\delta$-structure exists: no additional emergence is required to maintain the high flare activity.

 \end{enumerate}